 ENGAGEMENT OF THE REGION

-Singapore engages the Middle East in diverse areas ranging from high-level exchanges, to economic cooperation and people-to-people exchanges.
-Our government agencies share best practices with their Middle East counterparts in many areas, including healthcare, governance, culture and the environment.
+Singapore engages the Middle East through high-level exchanges, economic cooperation, and people-to-people linkages.
+We share best practices in a variety of sectors, including healthcare, governance, culture and the environment.

 Economic Links and Cooperation

-Our intensified political exchanges have helped to promote Singapore's economic ties with the Middle East.
-Singapore companies, have for many years been active in a broad spectrum of sectors, including infrastructure, oil and gas, environmental technologies, logistics, tourism and retail.
-Trade between Singapore and the Middle East has also grown substantially in recent years, reaching S$52.8 billion in 2017.
+Singapore companies are active across a broad spectrum of sectors, including infrastructure, oil and gas, environmental technologies, logistics, tourism and retail.
+Trade between Singapore and the Middle East has grown substantially in recent years, reaching S$57.5 billion in 2019.

-The Gulf Cooperation Council (GCC)-Singapore Free Trade Agreement (GSFTA), which was signed on 15 December 2008 and entered into force on 1 September 2013, was an important milestone as Singapore is the first country outside of the Middle East to conclude an FTA with the GCC.
+The Gulf Cooperation Council (GCC)-Singapore Free Trade Agreement (GSFTA), which was signed on 15 December 2008 and which entered into force on 1 September 2013, marked an important milestone.
+Singapore was the first country outside of the Middle East to conclude an FTA with the GCC.

-Elsewhere in the region, in recognition of Israel's strength in the high-tech sector, the Singapore Israel Industrial Research & Development Foundation has been facilitating and supporting joint industrial R&D projects between companies from both countries.
+Elsewhere in the region, tapping Israel's strength in the high-tech sector, the Singapore Israel Industrial Research & Development Foundation has been facilitating and supporting joint industrial R&D projects between companies from both countries.

 Singapore shares our developmental experience with Middle East countries through the Singapore Cooperation Programme (SCP) and the work of Singapore Cooperation Enterprise (SCE).
 Various ministries, statutory boards and private organisations also cooperate with their Middle East counterparts on a wide range of issues.
 These initiatives include but are not limited to: